 Deep well jet pumps sit above ground, draw water from one pipe and push water through another pipe.

 - For depths to water 25 feet to 110 feet deep

 - May include a tailpipe to ensure well is never pumped out

 - Requires a foot valve to prime the pump

-- A single pipe comes up from the inside of the well into the home and connects to a pressure tank
+Deep well submersible pumps have a single pipe that comes from inside of the well and connects to a home's pressure tank.

 - Must be pulled from well casing for repairs